mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 `@RestController`:
 1. It's stereotype
-2. All handler methods in the controller should have their return value written directly to the body of the response, rather than being carried in the model to a view for rendering.
+2. All handler methods in the rest controller should have their return value written directly to the body of the response, rather than being carried in the model to a view for rendering.
-3. Yet another option would be to return a ResponseEntity object.
+3. Yet another option would be to return a ResponseEntity object.s

 ## When do you need @ResponseBody?